Here we provide general guidelines to authors on preparation of the article for submission to UBJ.

 Non-native English speaking authors are required to have their texts approved by a native English speaker who is an expert in botany or mycology.
 Manuscripts written in poor English may be returned to the authors for correction or rejected without review.

 As you prepare your submission, please follow the specifications set out below.

-All texts are to be prepared in Microsoft Word formats (.doc, .docx).
+All texts are to be prepared in Microsoft Word formats (.docx, .doc).
 Use a 12 point font, preferably Times New Roman, 1.5 lines spacing.
-All texts must be left-justified (i.e. right margin is uneven), words not hyphenated.
-Pages should be numbered consecutively, with margins at least 2 cm wide on all sides of the page.
+All texts must be left-justified, words not hyphenated, with margins at least 2 cm wide on all sides of the page.

-Articles should include title, author(s) names, abstracts and main text (see below).
+Articles should include title, author(s) name(s), etc. followed by main text (please see more below).

 The title should be a concise description of the reported work in a sentence case.
-The title does not include nomenclatural authorities; higher taxonomic names can be included.
+The title does not include nomenclatural authorities; higher taxonomic names should be included.

 Place complete names of all authors (last names capitalized) in one line; list each institutional affiliation and full postal address in one paragraph; add an e-mail address of the corresponding author; provide ORCID IDs of all authors, if available.